 The first factor you should consider is if you can live together.
 Ask yourself:

-Moving in together may sound romantic, but reality can set in quite quickly, especially if you don’t trust each other or have very different expectations.
+Moving in together may sound romantic, but reality can set in quite quickly, especially if you may have trust issues or have very different expectations.

-Whether you’re renting or buying, you’ll need to be honest about your finances with your partner.
+Whether you’re renting or buying, you’ll need to be honest about your finances and spending habits with your partner.
 Decide on a budget and how you’re splitting the bills every month.
 Will you take charge of paying the bills, or will they?

 Spending quality time together, rather than being like ships in the night, is important for all relationships to grow.
 Sharing a living space doesn’t equate to spending quality time together, so you’ll still have to make an effort to foster moments of intimacy with one another to avoid falling into a relationship rut.

 To know that you and your partner are on the same page, it's important to communicate how you both feel in a healthy way before you start living together.